Dictation9/bookbot/README.md

 # 📚 Book Bot

 A modular and configurable Reddit bot that scans subreddits for book mentions, enriches the data using various web APIs, and provides robust logging and reporting.
-It's designed for long-term, autonomous operation.
+It's designed for long-term, autonomous operation with both command-line and graphical interfaces.

 ## ✨ Core Concepts